sypets/t3doc-browser-extension/Readme.rst

 there are layout problems on mobile.
 Since TYPO3 7.6 is in ELTS and 6.2 and later are not even supported anymore, this should be enough.

+If there are more versions available, the button "..." automatically opens the current version selector (under "Related Links").

 Versions that have a corresponding exact page are displayed in bold with default background color, versions that do not are displayed in non-bold with a darker background color (see also tooltip for explanation)